intel/isolation-forest-microservice/README.md

-# Isolation Forest Classifier Microservice
+# Optimized Isolation Forest Classifier Training and Inference Microservice
 The Optimized Isolation Forest Classifier: Training and Inference Microservice, or ISOForest, is an isolation forest classifier creation and inference tool designed to use new Intel-desigend optimization techniques to create smaller, faster, and still as accurate isolation forest models for classification and regression tasks.

 ISOForest is delivered as a flexible microservice, capable of being used either on its own through its RESTful HTTP API or integrated into a wider microservice-based system.